Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Introduction

 On a related, but different, line of recent works, efforts have also been directed to obtain exact formulae for the one-point or multi-point joint distribution of the profile at two (on-scale) separated time points.
 This originated with Johansson's work in Brownian LPP \cite{Joh17} and has been continued for geometric LPP and discrete polynuclear growth \cite{Joh17, Joh19, JR19} (see also \cite{LD18} for a replica calculation).
-In parallel, the works \cite{BL19,L19+} have obtained exact asymptotic formulae for the two time distribution for the height function of TASEP (related to Exponential LPP by the standard coupling) with different initial conditions.
+In parallel, exact asymptotic formulae for the two time distribution for the height function of TASEP (related to exponential LPP by the standard coupling) with different initial conditions have been obtained, first by Baik and Liu \cite{BL19} on periodic domains, then by Liu \cite{L19+} on $\Z$.
 In principle, all the statistics of the two-time distribution could be obtained from these formulae; however, it does not appear easy to extract the correlation out of the impressive but complicated formulae obtained in these works.

 Our approach, in contrast, eschews exact formulae on behalf of more geometric arguments, in principle combining the approaches taken in \cite{CH14+} and \cite{BG18}.
-We construct geometric events about optimal paths, their weights and transversal fluctuations to control the correlation between the line-to-point passage times.
-In contrast to \cite{BG18}, to rule out the contributions of certain atypical events to the correlation, we require a strong control of the point-to-line profile around its maxima.
+We construct geometric events about optimal paths, their weights and transversal fluctuations to control the correlation between the line-to-point last passage times.
+In contrast to \cite{BG18}, to rule out the contributions of certain atypical events to the correlation, we require a strong control of the line-to-point profile around its maxima.
 This is obtained by resorting to strong quantitative estimates of Brownian regularity of the Airy processes based on Brownian Gibbs property and resampling techniques, which has been developed in a series of works by Hammond \cite{H16,H17a,H17b,H17c}.
 Of particular relevance to us is the recent work \cite{HHJ+} which obtains quantitative comparisons between Brownian motion and Airy$_2$ process, rather than the Brownian bridge comparisons in the earlier work \cite{H16}.